Our goal is to share information and products that are truly helpful to renters.

 All states limit how long the landlord has to return your security deposit.
 It can range from 14 days to as long as 60 days.
 Like most laws, some circumstances may affect the time allowance.
 Often, the landlord is allowed more time if deductions need to be declared.

 - No moving address.
 If your previous landlord is not given your new mailing address within the time allowed, your return check may be delayed or retained by the landlord.

 - Deduction made.
 If deductions are made, your landlord may be allowed more time.

 Common security deposit deductions

-While we could list the laws state-by-state, most states allow similar security deposit deductions.
+Most states allow similar security deposit deductions – more on security deposit limit.
 Rental security deposits offer some protection for the property owner should you damage the property, leave the property dirty, or skip out on bills.